 1. Barbour County Antler Restriction – white-tailed deer bucks must have a minimum of 3 points on one side (except on the statewide special youth deer hunting dates during which any antlered buck may be taken).

-UNANTLERED DEER During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow and Special Youth (under 16) Seasons, one unantlered deer may be taken per day in addition to one antlered buck per day.
-See Special Exception #3 for selected areas with one deer per day limit on U.S. Forest Service Lands.
+WHITE-TAILED UNANTLERED DEER LIMIT - During the Unantlered Deer Gun, Special Muzzleloader, Bow and Arrow, and Special Youth (under 16) Seasons, one unantlered deer may be taken each day in addition to one antlered buck each day.
+See Special Exception #3 for selected areas with one deer each day limit on U.S. Forest Service Lands.

 SPECIAL YOUTH (under 16) DEER HUNTING Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas).
-Same legal arms and ammunition apply as in Deer season, in accordance with Rule 220-2-.119.
+The same legal arms and ammunition apply as in Deer season, in accordance with Rule 220-2-.119.

 Dog hunting in those counties or parts of counties where and how it is allowed during the regular dog deer hunting season.

-See the 2019-20 Wildlife Management Area Schedule for youth deer hunting dates and other information.
+See the 2020-2021 Wildlife Management Area Map Permits for youth deer hunting dates and other information.